×

 What are the visa & residency requirements in the Dominican Republic?

 "In order to visit the Dominican Republic, foreign nationals must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and the applicable visa fee.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in the Dominican Republic, foreign nationals must submit an application form, a valid passport, a passport-sized photograph, and the applicable residency fee.
 Depending on the purpose of the residency, additional documents may be required.
 The application process also involves an interview with a Dominican immigration official.
-Once the application is approved, the foreign national will receive a residency card, which must be renewed every two years," commented one expat living in Dominican Rep.
+Once the application is approved, the foreign national will receive a residency card, which must be renewed every two years," mentioned an expat living in Dominican Rep.

 Are healthcare and health insurance expensive in the Dominican Republic?

 "Healthcare and health insurance in the Dominican Republic can be expensive, especially for those who do not have access to public health services.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
-Additionally, the cost of medical care in the Dominican Republic is often higher than in other countries, making it difficult for many people to afford the necessary treatments," remarked one expat in Dominican Rep.
+Additionally, the cost of medical care in the Dominican Republic is often higher than in other countries, making it difficult for many people to afford the necessary treatments," said one expat living in Dominican Rep.

 AGS Worldwide Movers